brkgncr/Android-RecipeAppKotlin/README.md

 # RecipeApp Android App

-CookBook is a simple Android app that allows users to easily add, view, and delete recipes.
+RecipeApp is a simple Android app that allows users to easily add, view, and delete recipes.
 The app is developed using **Kotlin** and follows the **MVVM (Model-View-ViewModel)** architecture for a cleaner and more maintainable code structure.

 ## Features
 - **Recipe Listing:** Starts with an empty list, and as recipes are added, they appear in the list.